j-d-carmichael/boats/docs/README.md

 > !Tip: These variables will override any variables injected into the tpl engine from the `process.env`

 ## Changelog
-- 2021/09/13 2.20.1: Allow overwriting of exisiting schema when the permissions schema is created
+- 2021/09/13 2.21.0: Allow overwriting of existing schema when the permissions schema is created
-- 2021/09/10 2.20.0: Add an option to automatically generate an enum schema with all availble permissions
+- 2021/09/10 2.20.0: Add an option to automatically generate an enum schema with all available permissions
 - 2021/09/09 2.19.0: Absolute paths now work for multiple path shorthands in 1 file
 - 2021/09/09 2.18.0: Init fixes
 - 2021/09/09 2.17.0: Rollback